p3l6/blog/_recipes/chocolate-cheesecake.md

    2. Add remaining ingredients, mix well.
 4. Pour into pan.
 Bake 1 hr 5 min, or until cake springs back when lightly touched.
 5. Cool to room temp, Chill.

+### Appendix

+* I have made this in 5 smaller pans, each 4 inches diameter.
+It only cooked about 35 minutes instead, and needed a bit more time for the center.